 The accounts of both positive and negative reciprocity provided above tie in with similar findings reported on child fostering in sub-Saharan Africa.
-Inferring from two separate studies conducted by Hampshire and Isuigo-Abanihe, at the positive reciprocal level, for example, fostering facilitates children's socialisation, training or continuation of further education (Hampshire et al, 2015; Isuigo-Abanihe, 1985) while, at the downside, some fostered children have reported detrimental consequences to their education due to high workloads (Hampshire et al, 2015).
+Inferring from two separate studies conducted by Hampshire and Isuigo-Abanihe, at the positive reciprocal level, for example, fostering facilitates children's socialisation, training or continuation of level, for example, fostering facilitates children's socialisation, training or continuation of level education (Hampshire et al, 2015; Isuigo-Abanihe, 1985) while, at the downside, fostered children have reported detrimental consequences to their education due to some fostered children have reported detrimental consequences to their education due to high workloads (Hampshire et al, 2010).
 It was not only individual caregivers and group discussants who narrated issues on positive and negative reciprocity.
 The key informants also shared some of their experiences and encounters with mothers and their househelps and how reciprocity has enhanced or endangered the lives of the parties or other family members including children.
 The 59-year old Headmistress narrated a personal experience where her househelp started misbehaving and even packed her belongings and left the house without notice after establishing her to become a dressmaker.
 Similarly, the Police Officer also reported of abusive cases that are sometimes reported to his outfit.
 He cited an instance where the hand of a househelp was severely burnt by her maternal caregiver to the extent that the hand had to be amputated.
 He also cited a case of a mother who stabbed her house boy with a broken bottle in 2013 as well as instances of sexual abuses or harassment by husbands or the fathers of the index children.
 In addition, he also indicated some instances where caregivers had framed false criminal charges against their househelps.
 It was worth prodding to know how many househelps reported such cases to his outfit during the one-month period earmarked for the study.
 The Security Officer, responded that such cases usually came to their attention through neighbours or other relatives but rarely were they reported by the victims themselves.
-Explaining why the victims were unable to do so, the concept of reciprocity was very illuminated in his response:

-Most of the victims depend on these people for survival.
+Explaining why the victims were unable to do so, the concept of reciprocity was very illuminated in his response: Most of the victims depend on these people for survival.
 They feed them, cloth them, shelter them and even support their education.
 The other thing is that most of them are afraid [....] to tell anyone about it.
 But generally, it is fear of losing all these support that leads to these victims shutting up [Security Officer].

 The Minister also narrated an incidence of negative reciprocity where a househelp was maltreated and she, in turn, punished the household with an unwholesome meal.
-According to the 61-year old Minister, I heard of a story which concerned a househelp who used urine to cook food for the household because the mother was not treating her well.
+According to the 61-year old Minister, I heard of a story which concerned a househelp who used urine to cook food for the household because the mother was not treating her